 If you are or have ever been in immigration court deportation (removal) proceedings, run, don't walk to see a lawyer.
-If the proceedings are not yet finished or are on appeal, your entire immigration situation is in the power of the courts -- and you will not get anywhere trying to use the same application procedures as people who are not in proceedings.
+If the proceedings are not yet finished or are on appeal, your entire immigration situation is in the power of the courts—and you will not get anywhere trying to use the same application procedures as people who are not in proceedings.

-The most common legal issue encountered by would-be immigrants is the claim by USCIS or the consulate that they are inadmissible for one or more of the reasons listed in the article, "Inadmissibility: When the U.S. Can Keep You Out.
+The most common legal issue encountered by would-be immigrants is the claim by USCIS or the consulate that they are inadmissible for one or more of the reasons listed in the article, Inadmissibility: When the U.S. Can Keep You Out.

 Another circumstance that often drives people to lawyers is the failure of USCIS or the consulate to act on or approve the application, for reasons that have more to do with bureaucracy than law.
-For example, an applicant who moves from Los Angeles to San Francisco after filing the green card application might find that the application, which should be transferred to the San Francisco USCIS office, has instead disappeared into a bureaucratic black hole for months.
+For example, an applicant who moves from Los Angeles to San Francisco after filing the green card application might find that the application, which should be transferred to the San Francisco USCIS office, has instead disappeared into a bureaucratic black hole.
 Delays at the USCIS Service Centers are also far too common.

 Whatever you do, don't rely on advice by USCIS information officers.
 Seriously.
 Would you want the receptionist in your doctor's office to tell you whether to get brain surgery?
 Asking USCIS information officers for advice about your case (beyond basic procedural advice such as where to file an application and what the fees are) is equally unsafe.
 The people who staff USCIS phone and information services are not experts.
 USCIS takes no responsibility if their advice is wrong—and won't treat your application with any more sympathy.
 Even following the advice of officials higher up in the agency may not be safe.
 Always get a second, preferably lawyer's opinion.